Are you moving to Italy? Non-EU expats who are transferring their residence to Italy are entitled to import personal household goods tax-free.

 To qualify for tax exemptions the Customs Office will ask you to fulfill the below conditions:

-• You shall prove to have applied for the residence registration at the city hall (iscrizione anagrafica) before the arrival of the shipment*;
+- You shall prove to have applied for the registration of residence with the local municipality (iscrizione anagrafica) before the arrival of the shipment*;

 Remarks